TousAntiCovid/clea-server/clea-ws-rest/README.md

 - locationTemporaryPublicId: a UUID representing a location
 - encryptedLocationMessage: a binary structure that need a private key to be decrypted.

-The data model pushed to Kafka is :
+The data model pushed to Kafka is:

 - qrCodeScanTime: date of scan as NTP Timestamp
 - isBackward: boolean, true if qrCodeScanTime < pivotDate